 Further, institutions in general, and any given institution in particular, require both a teleological descriptive theory, and a teleological normative theory.
 Naturally, whether or not our commitment to teleological descriptive theories of institutions is warranted depends on empirical facts.
 If it turned out, for example, that most or all institutions did not have collective ends that were regarded either as intrinsic moral goods, or the means to intrinsic moral goods (derived moral goods) - that is, the participating agents did not in fact seek to realise the relevant putative defining collective ends - then my teleological descriptive theory would be false; I would have to abandon it.
-Moreover, the falsity of the teleological descriptive theory would put pressure on the acceptability of any teleological normative theory of institutions.
+Moreover, the falsity of the teleological descriptive theory of institutions.
 If it turned out that no institution at any time or place in fact involved to any extent the pursuit of the relevant kind of collective end that was an objective (intrinsic or derived) moral good, then this would make it implausible to claim that institutions nevertheless in general ought to aim at collective ends that are objective (intrinsic or derived) moral goods.